Seminarsonly.Com

 A Grating Light Value (GLV) device consists of parallel rows of reflective ribbons.
 Alternate rows of ribbons can be pulled down approximately one-quarter wavelength to create diffraction effects on incident light (see figure 1).
 When all the ribbons are in the same plane, incident light is reflected from their surfaces.
 By blocking light that returns along the same path as the incident light, this state of the ribbons produces a dark spot in a viewing system.
 When the (alternate) movable ribbons are pulled down, however, diffraction produces light at an angle that is different from that of the incident light.
 Unblocked, this light produces a bright spot in a viewing system.

-The Grating Light Valve uses reflection and diffraction to create dark
+The Grating Light Valve uses reflection and diffraction to create dark and bright image areas.

-If an array of such GLV elements is built, and subdivided into separately controllable picture elements, or pixels, then a white-light source can be selectively diffracted to produce an image of monochrome bright and dark pixels.
+If n array of such GLV elements is built, and subdivided into separately controllable picture elements, or pixels, then a white-light source can be selectively diffracted to produce an image of monochrome bright and dark pixels.
 By making the ribbons small enough, pixels can be built with multiple ribbons producing greater image brightness.

 If the up and down ribbon switching state can be made fast enough, then modulation of the diffraction can produce many gradations of gray and\or colors.